-Based on a Latin phrase meaning "from many, one", E Pluribus Unum is the motto on the Great Seal of the United States of America.
-The central image is the rampant bald eagle of the great seal of the United States.
-Grasping an olive branch as an offering of peace, the eagle also holds a clutch of arrows as an alternative when peace is rejected.
+Based on a Latin phrase meaning "from many, one", E Pluribus Unum is the motto of the United States of America.
+The central image is the rampant eagle of the great seal of the United States.
+Offering the olive branch of peace, the eagle also holds a clutch of arrows as an alternative when peace is rejected.
 Surrounding patterns represent peoples of the world whose contributions have forged our culture.
 Behind the head is a Native American design from a Hopi vase.
 Under the right wing is an African motif from a Kuba textile (Zaire).
 A Star of David represents the special contribution of the Jews.
 Below the left wing is an Asian pattern from an Edo textile (Japan).
 Underneath the eagle is a European design from a classical Greek ceramic vessel.

 I laid out working circuits in copper traces which are tin flashed to give them a silvery surface.
-I found a circuit board fabricator and had them etch the patterns of circuits and collaged imagery on it.
+A circuit board fabricator etched the patterns of circuits and collaged imagery on it.
 The result is a simple bare, unpopulated board.

-However, to test the circuitry, I assembled a few with integrated circuits, light emitting diodes and photocells which cause shifting patterns of small red lights to travel about the surface.After I made it.
-I realized I was inspired by my Polish grand mother who lived somewhat isolated in a small hill town in Kentucky.
-She was shunned by many because she was a "damn 'furiner', but she had plaques not unlike this one in her house .
+However, to test the circuitry, I assembled a few with integrated circuits, light emitting diodes and photocells which cause shifting patterns of small red lights to travel about the surface.After I made it, I realized I was inspired by my German-Polish grandmother who lived somewhat isolated in a small hill town in Kentucky.
+She was shunned by many because she was a "damn 'furiner'.
+She had plaques not unlike this one in her home.